Essential Gear You Need to Start Running

 Like a sharp chef’s knife and quality skillet will make your cooking better, the right gear will make your running better.

-This is you guide to the essential apparel and gear you need to start running.
+This is your guide to the essential apparel and running accessories you need to start running.

 [This article is part of our How to Start Running guide that lays out everything you need to know to get going.]

 1. How to Find Properly Fitting Running Shoes